leodahal4/MiniSocialMedia/app/README.md

+## Models

-# all the application logic will be kept here.
+#### all the application logic will be kept here.

 All the models will be on this folder of this application.
 Models are the code seperated which only deals with the database.

-this folder contains following files and folders
+This folder contains following files and folders

 > .
 > ├── Controllers